gershomcharig/memento-mori/README.md

-# memento-mori
+# Memento Mori

-An app that visualises the amount of time you have lived and how much is left.
+A simple app that visualises how much time of your life you have already lived and how much you still have to live.